Italian, Russian share rare spacewalk amid Ukraine tensions - NewsBreak

 Russian Mission Control urged Artemyev to be more careful, and his pitch improved for the last three satellites.

-The seven-hour spacewalk was the first for Cristoforetti, the lone woman in the European Space Agency’s astronaut corps.
+It was the first spacewalk for Cristoforetti, the lone woman in the European Space Agency’s astronaut corps.
 Artemyev, the station’s commander, is now a six-time spacewalker.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.